 DJI Osmo Mobile 7 and 7P, full review: unlimited tracking!

 DJI unveils the 7ᵉ generation of its popular smartphone stabilizer, and this year, surprise: there’s not one, but two models.
 In addition to the DJI Osmo Mobile 7, the DJI Osmo Mobile 7P makes its appearance, promising more advanced features.
 So, what’s new in this generation?
 What are the differences between the two models?
 And above all, which one should you choose for your needs?
-Here’s our full review to find out.
+Here’s a complete analysis to help you see things clearly.

 DJI Osmo Mobile 7 and 7P: What you need to know